Verbal

 That moment isn’t luck.
 It’s crafted.

-Verbal domination is the deliberate use of language, tone, silence, and pacing to shape the psychological space between you.
+Verbal domination is the deliberate use of language, tone, silence, and pacing to shape the psychological space between You.
 It’s not about yelling.
 It’s not about being theatrical.
-It’s about presence—about becoming so grounded in your authority that every word carries weight, and every pause becomes a question they dare not answer without permission.
+It’s about presence—about becoming so grounded in Your authority that every word carries weight, and every pause becomes a question he dare not answer without permission.

 This isn’t about giving orders for their own sake.
 It’s about creating obedience that feels inevitable.